monacca1/nuggit/README.md

 will result a repository that reports local changes.

-###Checkout Default
+#### Checkout Default
 - Usually "master" is the default tracking branch, but not always.
 And since each submodule can have its own default tracking branch, if we want to checkout the default tracking branch we cannot specify a single explicit branch name to check out.
 -"Checkout Default" is a concept which means to checkout the conceptual master branch rather than the explicit master branch.
 In other words, this is to check out the default tracking branch for your project.
 Checkout out of the default tracking branch is acheieved with the nuggit checkout command with the `--default` option.
 - `nuggit checkout --default` will identify the tracking branch of the root/base repository and check it out.
 It will then do the same for each nested submodule recursively.
 The result of this operation will be a repository where the root/base repository and each submodule is checked out the latest of the tracking branch.
--This operation should be done instead of checking out master.
+- This operation should be done instead of checking out master.
--You can be anywhere in the nuggit (git) repo to execute this command.
+- You can be anywhere in the nuggit (git) repo to execute this command.
 - See the command `nuggit checkout` with the `--default` option